ssilambarasan/machine_learning/README.md

-This is my githb page with my ML work. https://www.linkedin.com/in/silambarasan-subramanian-84835439/
+Hi, This is Simbu & this is my githb page showcasing my ML work.

+https://www.linkedin.com/in/silambarasan-subramanian-84835439/